-During the year, the Audit Committee comprised Mr Martin Siu Man-tat (Chairperson), Ms Carol Yuen Siu-wai, and Mr Tommy Yuen Man-chung.
-All members of the Audit Committee are nonexecutive Members.
-The Audit Committee has at least one member possessing "recent and relevant experience", namely, Mr Martin Siu Man-tat, who is a certified public accountant and is also the Director of Accounting Services of the Government of the Hong Kong Special Administrative Region.
+During the year, the Audit Committee comprised Mr Martin Siu Man-tat (Chairperson up to 2 January 2018), Mr Charlix Wong Shing-hei (Chairperson from 3 January 2018), Ms Carol Yuen Siu-wai, and Mr Tommy Yuen Man-chung.
+All members of the Audit Committee are non-executive Members.
+The Audit Committee has at least one member possessing "recent and relevant experience", namely, Mr Charlix Wong Shing-hei, who is a certified public accountant and is also the Director of Accounting Services of the Government of the Hong Kong Special Administrative Region.